Simpson (SSD)

 13. Is Now The Time To Buy Simpson?

-Simpson isn’t a terrible business, but it isn’t one of our picks.
+Simpson isn’t a terrible business, but it doesn’t pass our quality test.
 Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
 And while the company’s admirable gross margins indicate the mission-critical nature of its offerings, the downside is its declining operating margin shows the business has become less efficient.

-Simpson’s P/E ratio based on the next 12 months is 20x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're fairly confident there are better stocks to buy right now.
+Simpson’s P/E ratio based on the next 12 months is 22.5x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are superior stocks to buy right now.